-During 2011, the Survival horizon metric was introduced.
+During 2011, the survival horizon metric was introduced.
 The metric is composed of a liquidity buffer and funding gap risk cash flows, and includes expected behavioural cash flows from contingent liquidity drivers.
-Survival horizon defines the short-term liquidity risk appetite of the Group and expresses the excess liquidity after a 30-day period without access to market funding.
-The Board of Directors has set a limit for minimum survival without access to market funding during 30 days.
+Survival horizon defines the short-term liquidity risk appetite of the Nordea Group and expresses the excess liquidity after a 30-day period without access to market funding.
+The Board of Directors has set the limit for minimum survival without access to market funding to 30 days.